Yellow-crowned canary

 The yellow-crowned canary (Serinus flavivertex) is a small passerine bird in the finch family.
 It is a resident breeder in eastern Africa.
 It was formerly considered conspecific with the Cape canary (Serinus canicollis).

 Its habitat is fynbos, grassland and gardens, preferably in highland areas.
 It builds a compact cup nest in a scrub.

 The yellow-crowned canary is 11–13 cm in length.
 The adult male has a green back with black edging to the wings and tail.
 The underparts, rump and tail sides are yellow, and the lower belly is white.
-The head is brighter in color than the Cape canary, yellow in colour, and the face is cinnamon.
+The head is brighter in colour than the Cape canary, yellow in colour, and the face is cinnamon.
 The juvenile has greenish-yellow underparts with heavy brown streaking.

 The yellow-crowned canary is a common and gregarious seedeater.
 Its call is tsit-it-it, and the song is warbled goldfinch-like trills and whistles given in display flight or from a high perch.